-CRM: Partner Management
+CRM: Partner Relationship Management (PRM)

 Partner Management processes and systems support a variety of third-party reseller business models to achieve the goal of extending the business reach to a larger customer base.
 Business models range from very simple (lead generation or customer referral, for example) to extremely complex (where a partner would have access to register new customers and maintain 100% of the ongoing relationship without intervention from the parent entity).